pal1000/mesa-dist-win/relnotes.md

 - Added Scons to python update checking and auto-install.
 Depends on wheel.
 1 less dependency requiring manual installation.
 - Halt execution if Mesa is missing and it can't be acquired or its acquiring is refused by user.
+- Drop LLVM 5.0 compatibility patch.
+Patch is upstream in all active branches.

 # Build script documentation
 - Compatibility fix for Scons 3.0.0.